Q&A & Flashcards Available

 • The cell is the fundamental structural and functional unit of all living beings.

-2. Invention of the Microscope & Discovery of the Cell
+2. Invention of the Microscope

 3. The Cell Theory

-• Proposed by Matthias Schleiden (Botanist) and Theodor Schwann (Zoologist) in 1839.
+• Proposed by Matthias Schleiden (a botanist, 1838) and Theodor Schwann (a zoologist, 1839).

-• Three Major Points:
+• Three Major Points of the Cell Theory:

 • The cell is the smallest structural unit of all living things.